teddyaroca/Summer_2022_bioinformatics/README.md

 # 2. OBJECTIVES

-## a.
-Build a phylogenetic tree
+## Phylogenetics

 A phylogenetic tree is one of the best methods to represent evolutionary relationships between micro- and macro-organisms.
 This year, we will be building a phylogenetic tree using a core genome alignment (provided).

-## b.
-Plotting distribuiton of strains per host
+## Distribution_per_host

 In order to trace the amount of host transitions (jumps), we will be making bar- and box-plots, violin plots, scatter plots, and others that accurately represent the amount of strains per host.

-## c.
-Plotting distribution of resistance genes
+## Distribution_resistance_genes

 Antimicrobial resistance (AMR) are some of the most studied genes in bacteria, because the widespread distribution and frequency of bacterial diseases caused by species carrying certain AMR genes.
-We will plot the amount of resistance genes found in our dataset by host.
+We will plot the amount of resistance genes found in our datasets by host.

 # 3. DATASETS